 Massachusetts passed legislation in 2022 to stimulate clean energy development, support transportation and heating electrification, and promote decarbonization and economic development.
-A Clean Energy Investment Fund was established at the Massachusetts Clean Energy Center (MassCEC) to advance clean energy research, technology, and deployment to achieve the Commonwealth's GHG reduction mandates.
+A Clean Energy Investment Fund was established at the Massachusetts Clean Energy Center (MassCEC) to advance clean energy research, technology, and deployment to achieve the commonwealth's GHG reduction mandates.
 The legislation created a Clean Energy Transmission Working Group to study the regional transmission upgrades that may be necessary to deliver the state's procured clean energy and allowed the state to solicit for and procure independent offshore wind transmission.
-In addition, the legislation authorized the Commonwealth to coordinate with one or more New England states on a competitive solicitation for clean energy generation, transmission, or capacity.
+In addition, the legislation authorized the commonwealth to coordinate with one or more New England states on a competitive solicitation for clean energy generation, transmission, or capacity.
 Additionally, a Massachusetts Offshore Wind Industry Investment Trust Fund was established to promote offshore wind development and associated economic activity.

 In June 2022, the Massachusetts Executive Office of Energy and Environmental Affairs (EEA) issued a revised Massachusetts Clean Energy and Climate Plan (CECP) for 2025 and 2030.
-The plan outlines the programs the state is undertaking, will adopt, and is considering in order to achieve its greenhouse gas emissions reduction mandates of 33% below 1990 levels by 2025 and 50% below 1990 levels by 2030.
+The plan outlines the programs the state is undertaking, will adopt, and is considering in order to achieve its

+GHG emissions reduction mandates of 33% below 1990 levels by 2025 and 50% below 1990 levels by 2030.

-Massachusetts EEA additionally released the 2050 CECP in December 2022, which details how the state plans to meet its statutory requirements to achieve Net Zero greenhouse gas emissions by 2050.
-The plan sets sector-specific emissions limits which equal the required gross greenhouse gas emissions reductions of at least 85 percent below 1990 levels, and proposes carbon sequestration goals to supplement reductions and meet the net-zero requirement.
+The EEA additionally released the 2050 CECP in December 2022, which details how the state plans to meet its statutory requirements to achieve net-zero GHG emissions by 2050.
+The plan sets sector-specific emissions limits that equal the required gross greenhouse gas emissions reductions of at least 85% below 1990 levels, and proposes carbon sequestration goals to supplement reductions and meet the net-zero requirement.

-In August 2023, the Massachusetts Department of Energy Resources (DOER) and electric distribution companies (EDCs) jointly issued a Request for Proposals (RFP) for the Commonwealth's fourth and largest offshore wind solicitation to date.
+In August 2023, the Massachusetts Department of Energy Resources (DOER) and electric distribution companies (EDCs) jointly issued an RFP for the commonwealth's fourth and largest offshore wind solicitation to date.
 The RFP seeks to procure up to 3,600 MW of offshore wind.14